UbiquityRobotics/learn/noetic/quickstart/connecting.md

 ## SSH Console

 Once you are on the robot's network, via WiFi Or Wired, you can connect to the robot itself.
-On your workstation, start a terminal window (Linux shortcut: ctrl-alt-t).
+If using a linux computer, start a terminal window (Linux shortcut: ctrl-alt-t).
 In that window, log in by typing

 ```ssh ubuntu@ubiquityrobot.local```